Homeβ€ΊArticlesβ€ΊInvest or Pay Off Debt First? The Real Answer

 At what interest rate should I pay off debt before investing?

 Only above your employer match threshold.
-You should always contribute enough to capture the full employer match — this is an immediate 50–100% return that no debt interest rate competes with.
-Above the match, pausing contributions to pay off high-interest debt (above 10% APR) is mathematically sound.
-Below the match threshold, never pause — you are declining guaranteed compensation.
+You should almost always contribute enough to capture the full match.
+Above the match, pausing extra retirement contributions to attack high-interest debt can be mathematically sound.

 Is it better to max my Roth IRA or pay off student loans?